Saint Michael the Archangel Parish

 In 1868, Bishop Rogers invited the Religious Hospitallers of Saint Joseph to open a convent and a hospital.
 Chatham’s first Hotel Dieu Hospital was opened in the little rectory build by Father Sweeny.
 After moving into a larger Hotel Dieu Hospital to serve health care needs in Chatham, the little rectory building was used as a preparatory school.

-The Religious Hospitallers of Saint Joseph’s legacy continues in service, in the Mount Saint Joseph Nursing Home, originally constructed by the Religious Hospitallers in 1975.
+The Religious Hospitallers of Saint Joseph’s legacy continues in service, in the Mount Saint Joseph Nursing Home, originally opened in 1949 and in its present location since 1975.
 Saint Michael the Archangel Parish continues to serve residents there, and in the Miramichi hospital and care homes.

 On February 14, 1878, the wooden Saint Michael’s Church and surrounding buildings caught fire and were reduced to ashes.
 Another wooden Church was built on the same site.